rjohns03/pbs-scripts/PBS_CHEAT_SHEET.md

-qstat -an            |   List jobs and the compute node(s) that they are running on qstat -r	      |   List running jobs qstat -f \<job_id\>     |   List full information about job_id
+qstat -an            |   List jobs and the compute node(s) that they are running on qstat -r	      |   List running jobs qstat -f \<job_id\>     |   List full information about job_id qstat -an1             | Prints each job on a single line so that it can be piped into grep, for example

 ###Submiting a job
 To submit a job you will use the qsub command to submit the psb script.